bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 authors:
   - Julie Hill Roa
 ---
 Suspense lets you delay the rendering of parts of the application tree until a condition is met.
-This condition can either be that an asset is loaded or data is fetched.
+This condition can either be that an asset is loaded or, soon, that data is fetched.
 While waiting for the condition to be met, Suspense will render a fallback component instead.
 This might be a spinner, a loading animation or any other dumb component.

 ## Code splitting

-In React 16.6, Suspense for code splitting was released.
 Code splitting is exactly as it sounds: splitting up your code.
+This might be on a route-level, meaning that each sub route in your application is its own part or chunk.
+This is a good place to start as it will make your split parts more even.
+The user experience will also be intact as users are already used to a page transition with a new render.
+It can also be at a component-level.
+You can try to identify smaller parts of the application which is rarely used or shown to the user.

+### Optimize all the codes

-When you have divided your code into smaller chunks, you can reduce the initial loading time of your application by just loading the chunk that is necessary for the initial render.
+As your application gets bigger, with code and features, your loading time will increase as well.
+Especially if you include multiple third-party libraries.
+The user today, is expecting fast loading application with minimum loading time.
+According to studies on behaviours on the web show that «if a website loads longer than 3 seconds, 53% of mobile users abandon such sites».
+This is where Suspense and code splitting comes to into play.
+When you have divided your application code into chunks, you can reduce the initial loading time of your application by only loading the chunk necessary for the initial render.
 When the user navigates in your application the rest of the chunks can be loaded as needed.

-To do this, we use React.Suspense, React.lazy and dynamic imports.
+### Code splitting With Suspense

 Lets take a closer look: